olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   ```
   ./cellranger_build_ref.sh
   ```
 - Using this info submit this job to the cluster using the qsub command.
-I have given the script below you will just have to edit the header.
+I have given the script below you will just have to edit the header and paths.
 Learn from this example because you will be creating your own scripts after this.
   ```
   #!/bin/sh
   #$ -cwd